-4 My Policy on "Wrong Version" Resubmissions:
+4 My Additional Policy on "Wrong Version" Resubmissions:

-A recent tech-driven trend has also, rather regrettably, necessitated a new course policy on what might be best described as the questionable "wrong version" submission of assignments on OWL.
-In brief, all submissions for course assignments are deemed to be first and final as though they were (and as was the case for the initial 130-year history of this university) hard copies either hand delivered in person or submitted via department mailbox.
+A recent tech-driven trend has also, and regrettably, necessitated a new course policy on what might be best described as the questionable "wrong version" submission of assignments on OWL.
+In brief, all submissions for course assignments are first and final in nature as though they were (and as was the case for the initial 130-year history of this university) hard copies either hand delivered in person or submitted via department mailbox.
 Thus, you are not permitted to make supplemental submissions via OWL, email, or even in person as addendums to your original submission.
+Aside from the fact that writers are expected to maintain a diligent file management system and exhibit an appropriate attention to detail so as to avoid sending improper or incomplete files to editors, agents, publishers, or-in this case-professors, there is obviously also no way to ensure that the ostensibly "correct version" sent after the fact is not actually some improved version on what was previously sent.
+In either case, what you upload to OWL for each assignment cannot be changed, replaced, or added to-no exceptions.